 Privacy laws are complicated and constantly evolving.
 We have prepared this guide to help you, the Brand, understand how GDPR and CCPA apply to our services.
 This guide also provides best practices for protecting the privacy of your customers on our platform and services.

 *** Please consult your legal advisor.
-We are not your lawyers and privacy law requirements may differ depending on your situation ***
+We cannot provide legal advice and privacy law requirements may differ depending on your situation. ***

 What is the GDPR?

 The General Data Protection Regulation is a data protection and privacy law.
 GDPR governs the personal data of individuals in the European Economic Area (this includes Europe, Norway, Iceland, and Liechtenstein) and the United Kingdom.
 We will call this “Europe” for short.

 You may be required to follow GDPR if you are located in Europe, market to Europe, or collect personal data from Europe.

 The California Consumer Privacy Act of 2018 is a data protection and privacy law.
 CCPA governs the personal data of California residents.